Helping Students Recover from COVID-19 Setbacks

 The importance and impact of a degree hasn’t lessened because of COVID-19.
 But for millions of students, the pandemic has upended the increasingly delicate balancing act of paying for college.

-As vaccinations roll out and recovery begins, unemployment claims remain high — and for students, the shift to remote learning also means that on-campus and work-study jobs aren’t an option to help alleviate college costs.
+Despite recent recoveries, unemployment claims remain high — and for students, remote and hybrid learning also means that on-campus and work-study jobs are less of an option to help alleviate college costs.
 At a time when ¾ of undergraduate students hold at least part-time jobs, the lack of work is making college an impossible investment.

 For others, the digital divide is getting in the way.
 Remote learning requires access to high-speed internet and reliable devices – and technical difficulties have pushed students, especially those in rural areas, to turn hilltops, parking lots and car seats into makeshift classrooms.
 Faced with these less-than-ideal circumstances, students are opting to put their education on pause.

 Even worse, the high school class of 2020 is disappearing from higher education at a rate never seen before.
 The enrollment rate for students who graduated from high school in 2020 dropped by nearly 22% compared with the class of 2019.
 It dropped more than 32% for graduates at high-poverty high schools.

 Partnerships to Build Support Structures